Sn0wF0x/CTF_Writeups/DBH_2023/DBH-2023-Writeup-Icar-by-Sn0wF0x/Readme.md

 Believe it or not but you are Supposed to Download the Test File I just mentioned and Exectute it on a System

-The Twist is, that Your Computer Name has to be DBHLabs
+The Twist is, that Your Computer Name has to be DBHLabs.

+The Antivirus Protection has to be turned of (ironically)

-I dont know wha ecactly this is supposted to show but that it
+I dont know what ecactly this is supposted to show but that it